What’s up with the fitness industry in 2017? Will squats ever go out of style?

 #1 WEARABLE TECHNOLOGY

 Remember when a watch + belt could measure your heart rate while working out?
 That was so cool!
 But my first Garmin watch from 2010 is nothing compared to the FitBit, Jawbone, AppleWatch and so on.
 They help you track your activity level, sleep patterns and intake – and the technology is only going to get cooler!

 #2 BODY WEIGHT TRAINING

 Body weight training is not a new thing.
 It has probably existed in some way ever since humans got bodies.
 But focusing on working out with no equipment is becoming more popular, as it’s super convenient, and forces you to discover new ways to move your body to have a fun and challenging workout anywhere.

 If you want to try a body weight workout, take a look at these:

 “I don’t have time” is the most common excuse for skipping a workout (and that’s okay sometimes).
 But it explains why HIIT is so popular; HIIT is short for High Intensity Interval Training.
 A HIIT workout consist of short bursts of high intensity work, a short period for you to catch your breath, then BAM at it again (BAM is short for Be Active, Man!
 I just made that up).
 This way you can have an effective workout with a short duration.
 Just remember that the risk of injury is higher, and your body requires extra rest after such an intense workout.

 If you want to try a HIIT workout, I did just link to 2 above.
-So here’s another one: Ab blasting tabata workout.
+So here’s a different one: Ab blasting tabata workout.

 #4 STRENGTH TRAINING